Skip to main content

 Observation

-I noticed the public exponent e was suspiciously small and the challenge name referenced 'crack the power,' which suggested the ciphertext might equal m^e as a plain integer with no modular reduction, making a direct integer root attack viable.
+The public exponent e is suspiciously small, and the challenge is called 'crack the power'.
+So the ciphertext may equal m^e as a plain integer, with no modular reduction, which opens the door to a direct integer root.

 If the exponent e is small (e.g., 3) and the message m is short, then m^e may be less than n, meaning c = m^e exactly - no reduction mod n took place.
 You can take the e-th integer root directly.